Alachua County, Florida: Law enforcement

-On August 9, 2021, a prison inmate, Erica Thompson, gave birth while being held in the county jail.
+On August 9, 2021, a prison inmate, Erica Thompson, gave birth while being held in Alachua County Jail.
 Her baby died.
 Despite the mother's screams, jail staff did not provide or call for medical assistance.
 An investigation held that law enforcement did not violate any law or policy.

 Landfills

 Alachua County is the site of five closed landfills—Southwest Landfill, Southeast Landfill, Northwest Landfill, Northeast Landfill, and Northeast Auxiliary Landfill.
-Since 1999, all solid waste from Alachua County has been hauled to the New River Solid Waste Facility in Raiford, in neighboring Union County.
+Since 1999, all solid waste from Alachua County has been hauled to the New River Solid Waste Facility in Raiford, which is in neighboring Union County.